jackson-mumper/jackson-mumper.github.io/travel/taiwan/taiwan.md

 layout: default
 ---

-Shortly after the trip, while my memories were a bit fresher, I wrote a piece <a href="https://jmumps.substack.com/p/shazaming-the-streets-of-taiwan" target="_blank">on my Substack</a> about the songs I heard while out and about.
+Shortly after this trip, while my memories were a bit fresher, I wrote a piece <a href="https://jmumps.substack.com/p/shazaming-the-streets-of-taiwan" target="_blank">on my Substack</a> about the songs I heard while out and about.
 Check it out for some good tunes and some WORDS.

 ## Day One and Hualien